JohnHofbauer/website/README.md

 This repository is just a portfolio I am using to better my skill in the following languages.
 HTML / JS / CSS
-Using this project as a persional website is just a bonus.
+Using this project as a personal website is just a bonus.

 To View the website, follow the link bellow.